Signed in as:

 Cultivating personal, neighborhood and environmental well-being through a welcoming garden community.

-· cultivate community through a welcoming, accessible neighborhood garden that provides opportunities for community partnerships
+Cultivate community through a welcoming, accessible neighbourhood garden that provides opportunities for community partnerships.

 · Bring your own garden tools